Benezivas/algobattle/docs/tutorial/installation.md

 dependencies in them.
 This means you need to install the environment manager first, but will save you some hassle in the long run.

 We recommend using [Conda](https://anaconda.org/anaconda/conda).
-You can install it on all major operating systems and it will take care of most things for you.
+You can install it on all major operating systems, and it will take care of most things for you.
 On Linux, you can also use [pyenv](https://github.com/pyenv/pyenv).
 It's a bit smaller but also requires a bit more care taken manually.